OpenTranslationBible/open-bible/en-GB/25.Lamentations/md/lamentations-03.md

 ## Lamentations 3:58

-You, Lord, took up my case; You redeemed my life.
+You, Lord, took up my case; You restored my life.

 ## Lamentations 3:59

 Lord, You have seen the wrong done to me.
-Uphold my cause!
+Support my cause!

 ## Lamentations 3:60